yesiamrajeev/Dictionary-App/README.md

 # Features
-Add new words and their meanings the dictionary.
+Add new words and their meanings to the dictionary.
 View and search for stored words and their meanings.
 Edit or delete existing word entries.
 User-friendly interface with intuitive controls.